French judge to rule whether Chirac to attend trial

-PARIS A long-delayed trial into misuse of public funds by former French president Jacques Chirac opened Monday with the court examining a neurologist's report saying the frail 78-year-old is unfit to attend hearings.
+PARIS A long-delayed trial into misuse of public funds by former French president Jacques Chirac opens on Monday, but a senior neurologist has advised the frail 78-year-old is not well enough to attending hearings.

-Chirac, president from 1995 to 2007 and fondly regarded by the nation today, is accused of embezzling public money to fund his political party via phantom jobs at Paris Town Hall during his long stint as mayor between 1977 and 1995.
+Chirac is accused of embezzling public money to fund his political party via phantom jobs at Paris Town Hall while he was mayor between 1977 and 1995, the year he was elected head of state.

-Chirac was absent from Monday's procedural hearing and court president Dominique Pauthe said he would decide by Tuesday how to proceed after a medical assessment found him mentally unfit to be questioned about events so far in the past.
+Chirac will not be present at a procedural hearing on Monday afternoon that kicks off the trial and judge Dominique Pauthe will examine a medical assessment that found him mentally unfit to be questioned about events so far in the past.

-Pauthe could ask for a second medical evaluation, postpone the trial again or drop it altogether.
-Politicians of all colours have called for the trial to proceed but say Chirac should not have to attend.

-Chirac's lawyers said the former president, who denies any misconduct, wanted to be at the hearing but was too unwell.
-They offered to represent him at the trial, due to run through September 23.

 The allegations have hung over Chirac since he lost his presidential immunity in 2007.
 After years of delays and legal obstacles, a final hurdle was lifted in June and the trial was due to go ahead even though Chirac and the ruling conservative UMP party had offered to pay money to settle the case.

+Pauthe could ask for a second medical evaluation, postpone the trial again or drop it altogether.
+Politicians of all persuasions have called for the trial, but to spare Chirac -- one of France's longest-serving presidents and fondly regarded across the country -- from having to attend.

-Chirac's wife Bernadette says he has memory problems probably linked to a small stroke he suffered several years ago.
+Chirac's wife Bernadette has said for some time her husband has memory problems which could be linked to a small stroke he suffered several years ago.

 The neurologist's report submitted to the court this week argues he is not up to attending court.